kartonfarkas/api_docs/source/integrations/automation_center/node.rst

 contacts entering the node.

 In the first sections we describe the HTTP interface that needs to be implemented by each service.
-Then we introduce you to an example service written in PHP, and to best practices recommended by Emarsys.
-In the last section you can read about planned changes to the API.
+Then we introduce you an example service written in PHP, and best practices recommended by Emarsys.
+In the last section, you can read about planned changes to the API.

 More information: